Aditya7024/Maths-P-S-/README.md

 ### Description
 This folder covers descriptive statistics, which summarize and describe the main features of a dataset.

-### Contents
-- `descriptive_statistics.xlsx`: An Excel file with data and summary statistics such as mean, median, mode, variance, and standard deviation.
-- `sheet1.csv`: The raw data used in the Excel file, saved separately for easy viewing.

 ### Key Topics
 - Measures of Central Tendency